Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Introduction

 We organize the paper as follows.
 In Section~\ref{sec:background} we review the background for our proposed decoders.
 In Section~\ref{sec:overview} we give an overview of the proposed decoding algorithms.
-Section~\ref{sec:first_stage} discusses the first stage for $X$ error correction and Section~\ref{sec:second_stage} discusses the second stage for $Z$ error correction.
-Then we discuss some theoretical bounds for the number of correctable erasures on TSCC in Section~\ref{sec:bound}.
+Section~\ref{sec:synd_and_prepro} elaborates on syndrome measurement and preprocessing techniques.
+In Section~\ref{sec:first_stage} we discuss the first stage for $X$ error correction and in Section~\ref{sec:second_stage} the second stage for $Z$ error correction.
+Then we study conditions for correctability of erasures on subsystem codes in Section~\ref{sec:bound}.
 We report the simulation results in Section~\ref{sec:simulation_results} and finally conclude with a brief summary in Section~\ref{sec:conclusion}.

+In the previous version of this paper, we incorrectly claimed that the additional operators for gauge fixing can be jointly measured using 2-body and 4-body operators.
+This claim has been withdrawn in this version.
+We thank Oscar Higgot for pointing out the error.